wechaty/wechaty/README.md

 set WECHATY_DEBUG=verbose
 ```

-Tips: You would love to have more scroll buffer size in your CMD window in windows.
+Tips: You may want to have more scroll buffer size in your CMD window in windows.
 ```shell
 mode con lines=32766
 ```